 These issue briefs provide succinct analyses of the latest evidence and experience in cervical cancer prevention for developing countries.
 The briefs cover HPV vaccine safety, strategies for HPV vaccination in the developing world, and cervical cancer screening and treatment in low-resource settings.
 All three briefs are available in English, Spanish, and French.

-Two decades of progress toward a world free of HPV-related cancers (2008)
+Cervical Cancer Prevention at PATH: Two decades of progress toward a world free of HPV-related cancers (2013)